May 28, 2015

 }

-it starts the server, runs Cypress tests and closes the server.
+So when I run npm test it starts the server, runs Cypress tests and closes the server.

-Tip if the terminal stops echoing back keys as you type after running these tests, run shell command reset
+Tip if the terminal stops echoing back keys as you type after running these tests, run shell command reset to get it back.

 Deploy Gatsby to Netlify and test with Cypress.io before deployment (using Netlify itself) and after deployment (using CircleCI)